Rich and Foolish (Luke 12:16-21)

 The story goes like that, a rich man has a large field with barns where he can gather his crops and one productive year, he decides to build new barns and accumulate his wealth all to himself.

-to his life and tell him that his wealth will go to someone else.
+God intervenes and put an end to his life and tell him that his wealth will go to someone else.
 God decide his fate, not money.

 Many people cannot tithe correctly or at all because they do not understand it and then they wonder why they are overcome with troubles and poor in the things of God.
 Our faith cannot be challenged if we cannot give the tenth of our income and worry constantly about the future.
 Your priorities will never be right if you do not put God first before money.